An investment in water security is an investment in Queensland jobs.

 BURDEKIN FALLS DAM

-This project near Townsville seeks to raise the Burdekin Falls Dam by two metres to increase the storage capacity by 590,000 ML to a total of 2,446,000 ML, meaning opportunities like hydroelectricity won’t leave farmers short of water.
+This project near Townsville seeks to raise the Burdekin Falls Dam by at least two metres to increase the storage capacity by 590,000 ML to a total of 2,446,000 ML, meaning opportunities like hydroelectricity won’t leave farmers short of water.

 It will secure the water the Townsville region needs well into the future.